samikshamardhekar13/DSA--Cpp--Leetcode/MaxSubArray/README.md

 ** Why currSum += val is important:
   It allows us to extend the current subarray.
   Using currSum = val would only consider single elements, not subarrays.

+ EXAMPLE
+ Input
+ nums = [−2, 1, −3, 4, 5]

+ Output
+ 9

+Explanation
+The contiguous subarray [4, 5] has the largest sum 4 + 5 = 9.